QingyueSu/Healthcare-Data-Minming-And-Analytics/README.md

 - Analyzed the gender difference of building up a sole proprietorship in the healthcare industry
   - The gender analysis of choosing the higher risk position
 - The desity of national MRI centers by state population

+## 2. Healthcare Insurance Market Data & Analytics
+This paper provides an overview of the US healthcare Insurance based on the states, which mainly includs:
+- Calculated the market share of each of the Companies in each state
+- Got the Herfindahl-Hirschman Index (HHI) to measure each state’s concentration of market power
+- Examine the Insurance Benefit Package
+- Quality of care and performance of the plans